Why you shouldn’t talk about “returning to work”

 • Making do in ad-hoc 'offices'

-• All while fighting the emotional rollercoaster of social distancing, sickness, and more
+• All while fighting the emotional rollercoaster of a pandemic, sickness, and more

 The power of semantics